phalcon/documentation/docs/cache.md

 !!! info "NOTE"

-    If the Redis adapter is used, the adapter will use `mget` to retrieve multiple keys.
-This is a more efficient way to retrieve multiple keys from Redis.
+    With the Redis adapter, `getMultiple()` uses a single `mget` call to retrieve every key at once, which is more efficient than one round trip per key.
+Each key is validated first, `Traversable` inputs are accepted, and a corrupt stored entry returns the default value, so the Redis path behaves like the per-key path used by the other adapters.

 ### `has`